Turn your old Android smartphone to real hunting camera.

 When external detector is triggered, it wakes up the phone which activates camera and takes photo or video.
 Trigger time (time between detector triggering and starting of video or taking photo) in general matches to this parameter of regular trail cameras, and greatly depends on hardware of the smartphone.
 For example, is about 0.6 sec for modern smartphones and 1,2-1.8 sec for outdated phones.
 You can check trigger time of your smartphone due to logging of all events in log-file and evaluate if your smartphone is suitable for using as a trail camera.

 After taking photo or video PhotoTrap sends SMS and/or Email with photo or video (or first frame of video).
-Email can be send via 2G, 3G, 4G mobile network (depending what your smartphone supports) or WiFi.
+Email can be sent via 2G, 3G, 4G mobile network (depending what your smartphone supports) or WiFi.
 Other advantage of PhotoTrap over regular hunting cameras is that it continues taking photos/videos when detector triggers during Email sending.
-After completion of email sending smartphone falls to sleep again.
+After completion of email sending the smartphone falls to sleep again.

 Sending via WiFi is very suitable when PhotoTrap is being used inside or outside of your house within home WiFi spot range.